 Price: €9,- ($ 10,25)

-Advising on research methods: Selected topics 2011 results from a research master course Methodological Advice that was given at the University of Amsterdam, fall 2011 by Don Mellenbergh and Herman Adèr.
+Advising on research methods: Selected topics 2012 (eBook: ISBN 97-890-79418-28-2) results from a research master course Methodological Advice that was given at the University of Amsterdam, fall 2012 by Don Mellenbergh and Herman Adèr.

-The objectives of this course were: (a) to acquire methodological knowledge that is needed for advising researchers in the behavioral and social sciences, and (b) to get experience with methodological consultancy.
+The objectives of the course were: (a) to acquire methodological knowledge that is needed for advising researchers in the behavioral and social sciences, and (b) to get experience with methodological consultancy.

 The main material for the course was the book: